jzerbe/jzerbe.github.com/_posts/2014-05-25-potato-pancakes.md

 ---
+custom_order: 4
 layout: post
-title: potato pancakes
+published: true
 tags:
 - potato
 - pancakes
 - food
-published: true
+title: potato pancakes
 ---
 Fried potato and onion?
 Hard to go wrong with that.
 I like to serve with cheese, hot salsa, and applesauce.
 Makes 6-8 pancakes.